FACULTY AT THE CENTER

 Catalina Toma is an Assistant Professor in the Department of Communication Arts.
 Her research examines how people understand and relate to another when interacting via new communication technologies (e.g., online dating, social network sites, email).
 She focuses on relational processes such as impression management and formation, deception, trust, interpersonal attraction, and emotional well-being.

-Michael Xenos is a Professor of Communication Science and Chair of the Department of Communication Arts.
+Michael Xenos is a Professor of Communication Science and the former chair of the Department of Communication Arts.
 He is also a member of UW-Madison’s Science, Media, and the

 Public (SCIMEP) research group.
 His current research projects explore the impact of digital media on a variety of democratic processes, with an emphasis on how these developments affect citizen engagement and participation.